-Government bonds, however, are attractive from a CVS perspective.
-The cycle is turning supportive with inflation set to decline and central banks slowing the pace of tightening and potentially going on pause in early 2023.
-Value has turned positive after rises in yields this year.
-Sentiment is also supportive with data from the Commodity Futures Trading Commission highlighting that most investors hold short-duration positions (i.e., they expect yields to rise).
+Government bonds are attractive from a CVS perspective.
+The cycle is turning supportive with inflation set to decline and central banks potentially pausing in the next few months.
+Value is positive after last year’s selloff.
+Sentiment is supportive, with data from the Commodity Futures Trading Commission (CFTC) highlighting that most investors hold short-duration positions (i.e., they expect yields to rise).
 This is supportive from a contrarian perspective.

-- Government bond valuations have improved after the rise in yields.
-U.S., UK and German bonds offer good value.
-Japanese bonds are still expensive with the Bank of Japan defending the 25-basis-point yield limit.
-Our methodology has fair value for Japanese government bond yields at around 50 basis points.
-Yields have risen sharply in most markets in recent months.
-The risk of a further significant selloff seems limited given inflation is close to peaking and markets have priced hawkish outlooks for most central banks.
+Government bonds:Valuations have improved after the rise in yields during 2022.
+U.S., UK and German bonds offer reasonable value.
+Japanese bonds are still expensive with the Bank of Japan holding the 50-basis-point yield limit.
+Our methodology has fair value for Japanese government bond yields at around 100 basis points.
+The risk of a significant selloff seems limited given inflation is close to peaking and markets have priced hawkish outlooks for most central banks.

 Real assets:REITs valuations remain attractive relative to infrastructure and global equities, although the gap has become smaller.
 REITs should perform well when interest rates fall, given that real estate fundamentals appear reasonably healthy.
 Commodities should benefit from the China reopening.
 The boost is likely to be smaller than for previous China rebounds since infrastructure/construction is expected to drive less of the growth in 2023.
 The energy outlook is murky, given the demand destruction from potential global recession and the supply constraints from the sanctions on Russian output.
 Gold looks fully priced, given its relationship to real interest rates and with inflation risks diminishing.